Boundary terms and on-shell action in Ricci-based gravity theories: the Hamiltonian formulation: Conclusions

 \section{Conclusions}

-Along this paper, the Hamiltonian formulation of RBG theories has been obtained.
+In this paper, the Hamiltonian formulation of RBG theories has been obtained together with an analysis of its boundary terms.
 To do so, we have started by using the corresponding mapping proposed in \cite{Afonso:2018bpv}, by which the space-time metric is replaced in the action by another metric tensor that leads to a linear Lagrangian with respect to the Ricci tensor and a similar form as the usual Hilbert-Einstein action coupling to a modified matter sector.
-Such a tool has turned out to very useful as it allows to both analyze formal aspects and find explicit solutions of these theories in a much simpler way.
+Such a tool has turned out to very useful as it allows to both analyse formal aspects and find explicit solutions of these theories in a much simpler way.

+The decomposition of the connection $\Gamma_{\mu\nu}^{\lambda}$ given in Eq. (\ref{eq:GammaSplit}) allowed us to interpret its variation as the variation of the fiducial connection $L_{\mu\nu}^{\lambda}$ plus the variation of the rank-3 tensor $A_{\mu\nu}^{\lambda}$.
+This puts forward that the variation of a connection cannot be regarded as just the variation of an ordinary tensorial field, because in that case one would miss the additional contribution that we found in $L_{\mu\nu}^{\lambda}$, which is crucial to obtain the correct boundary terms.
+This clarifies the apparent inconsistency pointed out at the end of section II, when the variation was implemented assuming that $\delta \Gamma_{\mu\nu}^{\lambda}\sim \delta A_{\mu\nu}^{\lambda}$.

 Anchored on this procedure, we built the Hamiltonian formulation first by expressing the Riemann tensor in terms of projections onto a (family of) hypersurface(s), leading to the $3+1$ decomposition of the theory by expressing the Ricci tensor/scalar in terms of the extrinsic and intrinsic curvature of the hypersurface.
-As a consequence, some new terms might arise in comparison to those of GR, as the presence of a 3-rank tensor in the connection components introduces new terms in such decomposition.
+As a consequence, some new terms might arise in comparison to those of GR, as the presence of a rank-3 tensor in the connection components introduces new terms in such decomposition.
 However, since the field equations make such tensor null, similar expressions as those of GR are obtained.
-However, one should note that such decomposition is now performed in terms of a metric tensor that does not coincide with the space-time metric one, but are instead related by a tensorial transformation.
+However, one should note that such decomposition is now performed in terms of a metric tensor that does not coincide with the space-time metric, but are instead related by a tensorial transformation.
 The corresponding GHY boundary term is obtained for any RBG theory, which in particular recovers the one obtained previously in the literature for the particular $f(R)$ gravity case \cite{Saez-ChillonGomez:2020afj}.